 If you have scleroderma, you might wonder how it affects your life insurance eligibility.
-Because of the wide range of types and severity levels, it depends upon a number of factors.
+Because of the wide range of types and severity levels of the disease, it depends upon a number of factors.

 In short, it depends on the specifics of your case.
 The underwriters at each life insurance company will look at your application and medical exam to assess your eligibility and determine a rating class (if applicable).